SBarisTaskiran/MyPhotoGalery/README.md

 # MyPhotoGalery

-SiliconMadeAcademy FFS104 Barış Taşkıran 3.
-Hafta Görev This reposity created for my(Barış Taşkıran) personal task that is 3rd of my course at SiliconMadeAcademy.
+SiliconMadeAcademy FFS104 Barış Taşkıran Week 3 Task

+This reposity created for my(Barış Taşkıran) personal task that is 3rd of my course at SiliconMadeAcademy.